c-sanjay/HILL-CIPHER/README.md

 # HILL CIPHER

-HILL CIPHER
+# EX.
+NO: 3
-EX.
-NO: 3 AIM:
+## IMPLEMENTATION OF HILL CIPHER

-IMPLEMENTATION OF HILL CIPHER
+## AIM:

    ## To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: